Fotohof: Association

 The Salzburg College, which was active as a photographer training institution until the mid-1980s, had a strong influence on the Association and its founding.
 A special feature of this private educational institution was that many high-profile photographers held workshops there and that, as a result of this vibrant exchange with America's photography culture, photography was taken seriously as an artwork.

 All the decisions at Fotohof are taken at its board meetings: ‘Roughly fifteen people who work at the gallery on a regular basis are on the executive committee, deciding on exhibitions, book projects, and the overall strategy of the gallery.’
 (Kurt Kaindl).
-Rainer Iglar has been association chairman since 1988.
+Rainer Iglar was the association's chairman from 1988 to 2021. the current chairwoman is Nadine Weixler.